chetankumar9903/chetankumar9903/README.md

 <!-- <h4>A Full-Stack Web developer | MERN Stack</h4> -->
 <h3 align="center">A passionate Full Stack Web Developer from India</h3>

-- ⚡ I'm currently pursuing B.Tech in Information Technology at Veermata Jijabai Technological Institute, Mumbai.
+- ⚡ I’m a Software Development Engineer (SDE) and a B.Tech graduate in Information Technology from Veermata Jijabai Technological Institute, Mumbai.
 - 💻 My main programming language is Java.
 - 🧠 Passionate about Data Structures and Algorithms.
 Check out my [LeetCode profile](https://leetcode.com/chetankumar_22/) for some coding challenges!
 - 👨‍💻 Specialize in MERN Stack Development.